 What Causes Pain?

 As we explored in Week 18 Pregnancy, many factors combine to create back pain during pregnancy.
-To quickly review: hormones relax your joints during pregnancy, making them all a little “loose;” your abdominal muscles stretch out and your back must overcompensate for your weakened abs; and your changing shape shifts your center of gravity which changes your posture.
+To quickly review: hormones relax your joints during pregnancy, making them all a little “loose;” your abdominal muscles stretch out and your back must overcompensate for your weakened abs; and (especially in the third trimester) your changing shape shifts your center of gravity which changes your posture.

 How Can a Chiropractor Help?